-The RD7000+ locator and transmitter menus allow you to select or change system options.
+The RD8000 locator and transmitter menus allow you to select or change system options.
 Once entered, the menu is navigated using the arrow keys.
 Navigation is consistent on both the transmitter and the locator.
 When in the menu, most on-screen icons will temporarily disappear and the menu options will appear in the bottom left-hand corner of the LCD.
-Note that when browsing the locator menu, the f and antenna keys act as left and right arrows.
-When browsing the transmitter menu the f and f keys act as left and right arrows.
-The right arrow enters a submenu and the left arrow returns to the previous menu.
+Note that when browsing the locator menu, the (f) and (k) keys act as left and right arrows.
+When browsing the transmitter menu the (f) and (k) keys act as left and right arrow enters a submenu and the left arrow returns to the previous menu.